Project Motor Racing

-Project Motor Racing is a sim racing game developed by video game developer Straight4 Studios and published by GIANTS Software.
-It is the latest game developed under the supervision of game designer Ian Bell, who previously led the creation of the Project CARS series under his previous company, Slightly Mad Studios.

-It is set to release on 25 November 2025.
+Project Motor Racing is a 2025 sim racing video game developed by Straight4 Studios and published by GIANTS Software.
+It was previously developed under the supervision of game director Ian Bell until his departure in 2026, who led the creation of the Project CARS series under his previous company, Slightly Mad Studios.
+The game officially released on 25 November 2025 to widespread negative reception from critics and players.